onkarv7/Github-Profile/README.md

 - 👀 I’m interested in Frontend development
 - 🌱 I’m currently learning from Crio.Do
 - 💞️ I’m looking to collaborate on different projects
-- 📫 How to reach me onkarvasav@gmail.com
+- 📫 reach me onkarvasav@gmail.com

 <!---
 onkarv7/onkarv7 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.